 Christmas in Korea – 15 Amazing Light Festivals and more

-Christmas in Korea can be lonely for expats or travelers who are completely new to the country.
+Like many countries, December 25th or Christmas day is a national holiday while Christmas eve is not.
+So, Christmas in Korea can be lonely for foreign residents or travelers who are completely new to the country who are missing home.
 They may be missing family, friends, and the holiday spirit.
 Here are some ideas of how to spend and celebrate Christmas in Korea to make it feel more like the holidays again.

 Christmas Food in Korea